Picture of a corporate boardroom

 Don’t Forget About Rule 16b-3

-The change in Delaware law doesn’t affect Rule 16b-3, which companies rely on to exempt grants of equity awards to Section 16 officers and directors from the short-swing profits recovery provisions of Section 16(b).
+The flexibility provided under Delaware law doesn’t extend to Rule 16b-3, which companies rely on to exempt grants of equity awards to Section 16 officers and directors from the short-swing profits recovery provisions of Section 16(b).

 Companies typically achieve exemption under Rule 16b-3 by ensuring that the grants are approved by a committee of two or more nonemployee directors.
 Most companies will want to keep this approval process in place for grants to Section 16 insiders.
 Where this is the case, the delegation of authority should be limited to grants issued to non-Section 16 insiders.

 Additional Considerations